 - 1 cup sour cream

-- 1 tbsp Cajun seasoning I used my local grocer's Cajun blend
+- 1 tablespoon Cajun seasoning I used my local grocer's Cajun blend

-- 1 tsp smoked paprika can use regular if that's what you have
+- 1 teaspoon smoked paprika can use regular if that's what you have

 - cooked egg noodles, for serving

 - Season chops with plenty of black pepper to taste and sprinkle with a little kosher salt.
 Heat 2 tablespoons butter in a large skillet over medium-high heat.
 Brown chops, about 5 minutes per side.
 Remove chops to a plate and set aside, leaving fat in skillet.